1996 RILEY & SCOTT MKIII

 -

-3rd at the 24 Hours of Daytona and the 12 Hours of Sebring in 1997
+Chassis #06 achieved a podium finish at both the 24 Hours of Daytona and the 12 Hours of Sebring in 1997, and achieved a total of seven podium finishes during its career

 -